Hasboyyy/ESP32-Based-APRS-Weather-Station/README.md

 Here is the schematic i made with EasyEDA,
 ![My Image](Hardware/Schematic.png)

-I used ESP32 with 32pins on it, the board mounted to the universal pcb first, followed by all the components on each side.
-For the lux meter BH1750 sensor, i mounted it on the top op board position, the BHP and DHT sensor on the same side, and the lcd on the other side.
-The usb port position of the main board also placed down.
+I used the ESP32 with 32 pins on it, mounted the board to the universal PCB first, followed by the components on each side.
+For the BH1750 sensor, I mounted it on the top of the board.
+The BMP280 and DHT11 sensors are on the same side, and the LCD is on the other side.
+The USB port of the main board is also positioned at the bottom.

 <p align="center">
     <img src="Hardware/Components.jpg" alt="My Image" />